-There are many reasons for the success of community based not for profit services including reinvesting monies back into the service, more likely to employ above the minimum child care regulations, more likely to pay higher wages and have better working conditions for staff which leads to higher rates of retention of staff.
+There are many reasons for the success of community based not for profit services including reinvesting monies back into the service, more likely to employ above the minimum child care regulations, more likely to pay higher wages and have better working conditions for educators and staff which leads to higher rates of retention of staff.
 The staff are the most important asset in child care settings, and it is important to support them in the workplace.

-Community based services are run by a committee of parents and are more likely to be responsive to the parent community in terms of hours of operation, types of services offered and more accountable to the parents regarding the quality of the children's learning and development.
-Many community based services have changed from preschools only open for 6 hours per day to long day care centres open for 10 hours per day in response to the increased needs of mothers (parents?) to engage in paid work.
+Community based services are run by a committee of parents and community members and are more likely to be responsive to the parent community in terms of hours of operation, types of services to offer and more accountable to the parents regarding the quality of the children's learning and development.
+Many community based services have changed from preschools only open for only 6 hours per day to long day care centres open for 10 hours per day in response to the increased needs of mothers to engage in paid work.

 The National Government should make long term plans for the introduction of more community based not-for-profit services as they are clearly providing better quality education and care.
-This means cutting back the for-profit centres whose main interest is to make money out of families who require care for their young children.
-Additionally, community based services are more inclusive and more likely to enrol children with diverse needs and abilities.
+This means winding back the for-profit centres who invest in making money out of young children.
+Community based services are more inclusive and more likely to enrol children with diverse needs and abilities.

 The previous Government took important and significant steps for the improvement of early childhood education and care in Australia.
-When the Rudd government came to power in 2007

-Australia was ranked 22/25 by UNICEF on the Report Card by UNICEF in 2008 for early childhood education and care, and scored poorly in the Starting Strong II Report OECD (2006).
+When the Rudd government came to power in 2007 Australia was ranked 22/25 by UNICEF on the Report Card by UNICEF in 2008 for early childhood education and care, and scored poorly in the Starting Strong II Report OECD (2006).
 Since that time the COAG have worked hard to introduce an early years curriculum framework, and reviewed the accreditation system to how have a National Quality Standard.
-There are ongoing improvements planned until 2020 for early childhood education including changing ratios, and these steps should continue to be implemented
+There are ongoing improvements planned until 2020 for early childhood education including changing ratios, and these step should be continued to be implemented

-Therefore the next steps for early childhood education and care in Australia must include the continued implementation of the quality standards of the National Quality Framework as minimum accreditation; continue to implement all qualification improvements for staff; and continue staff to child ratio improvements as per the existing timeline.
+Therefore the next steps for early childhood education and care in Australia must include the continued implementation to the quality standards of the National Quality Framework as minimum and implement all qualification improvements and staff to child ratio improvements as per the existing timeline.